wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 ## Security ##

-Traditionally, when you access a URL like `http://www.example.com/help.html` from your browser there is corresponding file on the webserver with the name `help.html`.
-This is true for HTML, images, Javascript, CSS, and other files available for download.
+Traditionally, when you access a URL like `http://www.example.com/pages/help.html` from your browser there is corresponding file on the webserver with the name `help.html` in the `pages` directory.
+This same process is used for HTML, images, Javascript, CSS, and other files available for download.

 Cerb5 uses a different approach for serving content, which is known to web application developers as the **Model-View-Controller (MVC)** [^wikipedia-mvc] architectural pattern.
 As a consequence of this, all the public interaction with your helpdesk occurs with two main files in the root directory of your Cerb5 installation.
-The pages that your helpdesk users interact with are _virtual_.
+The pages that your workers interact with are _virtual_.
 This means that there isn't a file on your webserver that corresponds with each URL.

 [^wikipedia-mvc]: Wikipedia: _Model-View-Controller (MVC)_
 	<http://en.wikipedia.org/wiki/Model-View-Controller>